SKOENIG1966/ELK-PROJECT/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- _Add whitelisted IP addresses (please see below chart)

-Machines within the network can only be accessed by _____.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+Machines within the network can only be accessed by (please see below chart) -Which machine did you allow to access your ELK VM?
+What was its IP address? (please see below chart)

 A summary of the access policies in place can be found in the table below.

 Name	  Publicly Accessible	  Allowed ip addresses elk	    yes via port 9200	    From DVWA machines dvwa1	  no	                  n/a